© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement at Much Cowarne, immediately south east of Mill House is a scheduled monument protected by Historic England under reference 1021001.
 View the official record →

-Medieval settlement at Much Cowarne is a deserted medieval village site located in Herefordshire, comprising the remains of a settlement that was occupied during the medieval period.
+The medieval settlement at Much Cowarne, located immediately south-east of Mill House, is a scheduled ancient monument representing occupation and agricultural activity from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021001.

 Medieval settlement at Much Cowarne, immediately south east of Mill House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021001.